 17″ screen – A big heavy laptop.
 Most laptops at this size are made for people who want to play video games.
 Generally, this size defeats the purpose of having a laptop.
 It’s too big to fit into most backpacks, to heavy to actually want to carry it around with you.

-17′ laptops have their place, if you’re going to be staying put in one spot for 90% of the time but need something that you could take with you, then consider a 17′ screen.
+17′ laptops have their place of course.
+If you’re going to be staying put in one spot for 90% of the time but need something that you could take with you, then consider a 17′ screen.
 Overall however, this size of laptop is just to big to use at cafes, too big to fit into bags and too annoying to carry around.

 I can’t tell you how fun and useful having a touch screen is for an online class environment.
 You’re able to circle items on the screen, write words and simply have greater flexibility, control and fun when teaching.